SMZR 32x250 / N52 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are utilized in HDD drives, electric motors, medical apparatus or very highly developed apparatuses.
+- Significant importance in modern technologies – find application in hard drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: